commerceblock/docs/source/running-node/index.rst

-Running with Docker
+Lauching with Docker
 ==========================

-Instructions for launching a full Ocean node with Docker.
+Instructions for launching a full configured Ocean node with Docker.

 Requirements
 ------------